AntonUBC/kaggle_wnv_prediction/README.md

 Thanks to this competition, I discovered two great machine learning libraries: [XGBoost](https://github.com/dmlc/xgboost) and [Lasagne](https://github.com/Lasagne/Lasagne).
 The first one is a gradient boosting library with parallelized tree building and numerous regularization capabilities (it also includes a linear booster).
-In my experience, it outperforms sklearn [Gradient Tree Boosting] (http://scikit-learn.org/stable/modules/ensemble.html#gradient-tree-boosting) in every single dimension including speed and accuracy.
+In my experience, it outperforms sklearn [Gradient Boosting Trees] (http://scikit-learn.org/stable/modules/ensemble.html#gradient-tree-boosting) in every single dimension including speed and accuracy.
 I think that literally EVERY ONE of recent Kaggle winners used this library alone or in ensemble with other models.
 Lasagne is a great deep learning library which is built on top of [Theano](https://github.com/Theano/Theano) and therefore